ryanslikesocool/NSMetadataToolbox/FUTURE.md

 extension NSMetadataAttribute {
 	// A `MemberMacro` implementation could validate
-	// that the object is an `enum`
+	// that the object is a `struct`
 	// and doesn't contain any members.
-	enum DisplayNameKey { }
+	struct DisplayNameKey { }
 }

 // The standard boilerplate could be generated
-// from an `ExtensionMacro` implementation. extension NSMetadataAttribute.DisplayNameKey: NSMetadataAttributeKeyProtocol {
+// from an `ExtensionMacro` implementation. extension NSMetadataAttribute.DisplayNameKey: NSMetadataAttributeKey {
 	public typealias Value = String

 	public static var attributeKey: String {
 		NSMetadataItemDisplayNameKey
 	}

+	public init() { }
 }

 // The shorthand attribute key accessor might be an issue
-// if I'm not able to extend `NSMetadataAttributeProtocol`.
+// if I'm not able to extend `NSMetadataAttributeProtocol` from a macro.
 // This could also cause issues if the attribute key type name
 // doesn't follow a standard convention.
 // Shorthand attribute key accessors may need to be declared manually. extension NSMetadataAttributeProtocol where
-	Self == NSMetadataAttributeKey<
+	Self == NSMetadataAttribute.DisplayNameKey
-		NSMetadataAttribute.DisplayNameKey
-	>
 {
 	static var displayName: Self {
 		Self()